- What was the itinerary of your road trip?

 Lost Peony started out as a grief blog.
 I created it so that I can share my thoughts with others who were grieving the loss of a spouse or a partner.
-That original website and blog, inspired the eBook about grief which I published on Amazon and which went to the No1 spot of its category and inspired the paperback version of my grief memoir Me, my grief and I.
+That original website and blog, turned into an eBook about grief which I published on Amazon which went to the No1 spot of its category and inspired the paperback version of my grief memoir Me, my grief and I: Life goes on.

 The entire name of the website has a very personal meaning to me.
 The peony is the 12 wedding anniversary flower and it symbolises the number of years my partner and I were together, even though we weren’t officially married.
 It’s “lost” because I lost my peony and I felt lost on my own.

 When did you start Lost Peony?

 The Lost Peony as you know it today, began to emerge in the lead up to my solo road trip in France – May 2017.
 The official switch to travel blog for solo road trips in France and England happened in November 2017.

 If you are a middle-aged man or a woman and planning a solo road trip in France or England, Lost Peony is a good starting point.
 The blog features information about different destinations and places of interest, itineraries and a road trip diary about my experiences in these places.